Start9Labs/documentation/site/source/diy/diy-x86.rst

 Minimum OS Requirements
 .......................
+The specs below would be acceptable for an Embassy running minimal services with minimal storage needs

 - Single vCPU Core 2Ghz
 - 4GB RAM
 - 64GB Storage

 Recommended OS Requirements
 ...........................
+If you intend to run Bitcoin or store any meaningful amount of data, you will need

 - Quad-Core CPU 2.5Ghz+
 - 8GB+ RAM
 - 1TB+ Storage